 - Learning Outcomes

-- Be able to identify institutional influences on judgement, including organisational cultures, feedback, groupthink, participatory decision-making processes, interprofessional decision making and the influence of the resource environment
+- Be able to identify institutional influences on judgement, including organisational cultures, feedback, groupthink, team decision-making processes, interprofessional decision making and the influence of the resource environment

-- Understand the individual drivers of decision making, including values and beliefs, cultural differences, cognitive processes, and the situated, interpretive and dialogic nature of decision making
+- Understand the individual drivers of decision making, including values and beliefs, cultural differences, cognitive processes (including biases), and the interpretive and dialogic nature of decision making

-- Be able to apply relevant research in the areas of risk, safety and harm, trauma, ethics, parental and child participation and parenting capacity to decision making
+- Be able to apply relevant research in the areas of risk, safety, trauma, ethics, parenting capacity, and participation to decision making practice.